nitzano/enum-converter/ISSUES.md

 ## Open Issues

+* [ ] Refactor parser to return EnumFile in parse instead of null and remove EnumFile from ctor
 * [ ] change emit-header and emit-stats to --no-header and --no-stats
 * [ ] Use a better logging library
 * [ ] Production